ZiggyCreatures/FusionCache/docs/Backplane.md

 # 📢 Backplane

-If we are in a scenario with multiple nodes, each with their own local memory cache, we typically also use a distributed cache as a secondary layer (see [here](CacheLevels.md)).
+If we are in a scenario with multiple nodes, each with their own local memory cache, we typically also use a distributed cache as a secondary level (see [here](CacheLevels.md)).

 But even when using that, we may find that each memory cache on each node may not be in-sync with the others, because when a value is cached locally it will stay the same until the `Duration` passes and expiration occurs.